 If all this is sounding like rather a lot of effort then you may be wondering whether you can just pay someone to do it for you.
 And the short answer is: yes, you can.
 But, be wary.
 The chances are that you’ve received one of those irritating emails offering you ‘guest posting services’ or other related link-building services.
 They usually start ‘Hello dear’ and are exceedingly spammy.
 It goes without saying that you should never enlist the help of these types of services.

 On the whole, there are not many reputable link-building companies.
-One that I can recommend is Fat Joe.
+One option is Fat Joe.
 They can place links for your website via their blogger outreach service on sites with a range of different domain authorities.
 They have a whole team of content writers who provide fresh content on reputable sites with a link back to your site.
 You can also choose the anchor text.

 The downside?
 It’s super expensive.
 And this is the main lesson here – if anyone is offering cheap link-building services then steer clear.
 I cannot stress this enough.
 Link-building is time consuming, so the price should reflect this.
 If it’s cheap then they are likely deploying spammy or black-hat techniques.
 This could land you in trouble with the search engines and be extremely detrimental for your backlink profile.